Docker Containers aren’t better or worse than Virtual Machines(VMs), but in my experience, the latter is much better. Let me tell you why.

 Find host or container

-If you have several Docker Hosts, and your app is deployed to several containers, then good luck finding the right container in the right host.
+If you have several Docker Hosts, and your app is deployed to several containers, then good luck finding the right container on the right host.

 Of course, this can be solved with a script.
 Code (or have someone to do it for you) a script that: